 1. Positioning the Device

 - Find a flat surface that is comfortable to lie on your back.
 For example, a yoga mat on a hard floor or a carpeted floor.
+If the surface is too soft, the device will not be effective.

 - Place the device so it straddles your neck with the “V” tips pointing toward your ears and the base resting at the back of your skull.

 - Aim for the spot between the skull bones and the soft tissue, like balancing your head on a pivot point.
-If it is too high on the skull, or too far down into the soft tissues of the neck, it won’t work.
+If it is too high on the skull or too far down into the soft tissues of the neck, it won’t work.
 You’re going to use it to hold the spine in tension, so it needs to hook into the angle between the top of the neck and the head.

 This graphic indicates an optimal contact point.